 There are many styles of cheesecake.
 I often go for a super dense, silky smooth, custardy cheesecake, but other times I want something a bit lighter with more of a soufflé texture.
 This cheesecake falls into that second camp.

-There’s almost two pounds of cheese in this beauty, so to call it “light” is a bit of a stretch, but the texture honestly is.
+There’s almost two pounds of cheese in this beauty, so to call it “light cheesecake” is a bit of a stretch, but the texture honestly is.
 The trick is to whip the egg whites and fold it into the batter.
 The cake is then baked in a dry oven, as opposed to a water bath, which means the cake soufflés as it bakes, creating a more open and airy texture.
-As you’ll see in my instagram video, this cheesecake cracks like crazy and that’s just part of it’s rustic charm.
+This cheesecake cracks like crazy and that’s just part of it’s rustic charm.
 I actually like that look, but I ended up topping it with whipped cream, so no one will be the wiser if you want something a bit more polished.

-I added a layer of prunes that are cooked in Armagnac and oranges to add a bit of depth to the flavor (you could also use dried cherries or apricots) and topped it with toasted almonds for a bit of texture.Read More
+I added a layer of prunes to my light cheesecake that are cooked in Armagnac and oranges to add a bit of depth to the flavor (you could also use dried cherries or apricots) and topped it with toasted almonds for a bit of texture.Read More